 Disabling DTC + Outbox

-In NServiceBus, the DTC is used to guarantee consistency between messaging operations and the data persistence.
-Messaging operations includes the message being processed as well as any messages being sent out as a result.
+In NServiceBus, the DTC is used to guarantee consistency between messaging operations and data operations.
+Messaging operations include the message being processed as well as any messages being sent out as a result.
 Data persistence includes any business data persisted, as well as any NServiceBus saga or timeout data stored in the database.
-The DTC ensures that all these operations either complete successfully together, or are all rolled back.
+The DTC ensures that all these operations either completed successfully, or all rolled back.

 Instead of the DTC, the Outbox feature can be used to mimic this level of consistency without the need for distributed transactions.
 It does this by first storing any outgoing messages in the database, taking advantage of same (non-distributed) local transaction to ensure that the messaging operations are stored atomically with any changes to business data and NServiceBus data.
-Once that transaction is successfully committed, the data for the outgoing messages are dispatched to the message transport separately.
+Once that transaction commits successfully, the data for the outgoing messages are dispatched to the message transport separately.

-The Outbox relies upon the local RavenDB database transaction, this means that all business data and NServiceBus data for the transaction must be contained within the same RavenDB database.
+The Outbox relies upon the local RavenDB database transaction, meaning that all business data and NServiceBus data for the transaction must be contained within the same RavenDB database.

 Due to the one-database rule, the Outbox feature cannot guarantee consistency in a mixed-database environment.
 For example, when storing NServiceBus persistence data in RavenDB while storing business data in SQL Server, consistency cannot be achieved using the Outbox feature.
 In this type of situation, transitioning to a different persistence as described below is required.